vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 Whenever a data node starts up, the existing retention policy for each data type is output in the logs.

 ### Data retention modes
-When starting a data node, you can choose one of three retention modes, depending on what you want the data node to do.
+When starting a data node, your chosen retention mode will be applied.
+After initialisation, it's possible to change the retention mode, for example from standard to lite, by changing the retention period setting in the configuration file.

+The three retention policies are:

 * **Standard (default)**: The node retains data according to the default retention policies (below) of the data node
 * **Archive**: The node retains all data